mateujcic/Web-Development/generatv/readme.md

 Run using Expo

 ## Description:
-Individual project where an app displays random TV shows and the user can either like or dislike them.
+Individual project where an app displays a random TV shows and the user can either like or dislike them.

 ## Technologies used
 React Native